Sex Magic, Tantra & Tarot: The Way of the Secret Lover, by Christopher S. Hyatt and Lon Milo DuQuette

 New Falcon Publications, 1561840440, 191 pp. (incl. appendices), 1991, 1996, 2004

-This isn’t an introductory book on sex magick, nor is it about sex magick in general.
+Sex Magic, Tantra & Tarot isn’t an introductory book on sex magick, nor is it about sex magick in general.
 Rather this work focuses on the aspects of sex magick relating more specifically to the theory and practice leading to one specific ritual, with an additional one thrown in for good measure.
-The principle purpose of this work leading towards the Ultimate Divination, a ritual using Tarot to invoke one’s HGA with ultimate purpose.
+The principle purpose of this work leading towards the Ultimate Divination, a ritual using tarot to invoke one’s Holy Guardian Angel with ultimate purpose.

-Elemental, astrological, planetary, quabbalistic, associations for the Tarot are detailed, along with their meanings.
-The major arcana are accompanied by illustrations designed by Lon Milo DuQuette and penned by David P. Wilson, with inspiration clearly drawn from Crowley and his Book of Thoth, and consequently the Golden Dawn associations.
+Elemental, astrological, planetary, kabbalistic, associations for the tarot are detailed, along with their meanings.
+The major arcana are accompanied by illustrations designed by Lon Milo DuQuette and penned by David P. Wilson, with inspiration clearly drawn from Aleister Crowley‘s Book of Thoth, and consequently the Golden Dawn associations.

 However, while the authors demonstrate a more or less healthy attitude towards homosexuality, their focus is primarily from a male perspective.
 Indeed, most of the text seems focused on the male’s role.
-Lesbianism gets but a brief mention as being ‘ok’ because it’s a ‘turn on’.
+Lesbianism gets but a brief mention and deemed “ok” because it’s a “turn on.”
+(Sigh.)
 As the authors are both men, it’s not surprising that a male bias exists, but it is still disappointing to see.

-It’s not a sex magick how-to book, nor Tantra, and it’s not a book on Tarot specifically.
+It’s not a sex magick how-to book, nor strictly a book on Tantra, and it’s not a book on tarot specifically.
 So what is it?
 Best I can figure, it’s an old fashioned grimoire with insight into the particular psychological and ritual trappings required to work a specific rite with a specific goal in mind.
 It’s a shame the title seems ill-matched to its contents.
+Footnotes: